migramirez2/Harmony-ONE/progress/rikako-hatoya.md

 2024-07-08 Mon: Connected with Yuriy on GMX, still working on implementing keeper API, and looking through the workarounds for subgraph issue.
 Will update in a few hours again (still working tonight).
+Updated my /progress with summary of project links for each quarter (listed under each review section.)

 ---